myramade/hbcu_alexa/README.md

 Hosted Service | a service that is managed for you so you don't have to worry about updates, patches, scaling, etc.
-Intent	| an action that fulfills the users spoken request Interaction Model |	the words user may say to make intents Invocation | the name of your Alexa skill
+Intent	| an action that fulfills the users spoken request Interaction Model |	the words user may say to make intents Invocation | the name of your Alexa Skill
 Lambda | a cloud service used to host and run code in response to a trigger without servers to manage Natural Language Understanding (NLU) | a technology used by computers to understand what a user’s words mean Slot | an option argument in an intent